 - Step 3 : Click “Repair All” to fix all issues.

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

 Wally’s Answer: Google Chrome is a fast and reliable browser for the most part, but sometimes it can start having shockwave flash related problems.
 This is because Google Chrome utilizes an internal and external installation of shockwave flash.

 Once the shockwave flash plugin crashes in google chrome, it crashes in all tabs.
 Sometimes it happens a little too often, but luckily we can change all that.

 What is Shockwave Flash?

-Shockwave flash is a part of Adobe Shockwave.
+Shockwave Flash is a part of Adobe Shockwave.
 It is a multimedia platform used for implementing animation and interaction in web pages.
-It requires the use of the Shocwave flash plug-in.
-You can download the latest Shockwave flash plug-in here.
+It requires the use of the Shockwave Flash plug-in.
+You can download the latest Shockwave Flash plug-in here.

 Troubleshooting Shockwave Flash plugin in Google Chrome

 Most browsers use the flash plugin installed on Windows, but Google chrome includes its own internal installation of flash.
 This does not cause any problems, and usually works rather well, but sometimes Google chrome may start to switch between its internal flash installation and the adobe flash plug-in installed on Windows.